-Indian Journal of Clinical Medicine is a peer-reviewed open access journal that focuses on the needs of authors working in clinical medicine in India.
+Indian Journal of Clinical Medicine is a peer-reviewed journal covering the multi-disciplinary area of clinical medicine with an India focus.
 Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).